 - 1. Mary Hart, A Guide to Analysis (MacMillan, 1990), Chapters 4,5. - 2.
-J. C. Burkill, A First Course in Mathematical Analysis (CUP, 1962), Chapters 3, 4, and 6. - K. G. Binmore, Mathematical Analysis A Straightforward Approach, (CUP, second edition, 1990), Chapters 7-12, 14-16. - 4.
-Victor Bryant, Yet Another Introduction to Analysis (CUP, 1990), Chapters 3 and 4 - 5.
+J. C. Burkill, A First Course in Mathematical Analysis (Cambridge University Press, 1962), Chapters 3, 4, and 6. - 3.
+K. G. Binmore, Mathematical Analysis A Straightforward Approach, (Cambridge University Press, second edition, 1990), Chapters 7-12, 14-16. - 4.
+Victor Bryant, Yet Another Introduction to Analysis (Cambridge University Press, 1990), Chapters 3 and 4. - 5.
 M. Spivak, Calculus (Publish or Perish, 3rd Edition, 1994), Part III. - 6.
 Brian S. Thomson, Judith B. Bruckner, Andrew M. Bruckner, Elementary Analysis (Prentice Hall, 2001), Chapters 5-10.

-3.3.3 Analysis III: Integration - Prof Haydon - 8 TT
+4.3 Analysis III: Integration - Dr Qian - 8 TT

-In these lectures we define a simple integral and study its properties; prove the Mean Value Theorem for Integrals and the Fundamental Theorem of Calculus.
+Overview In these lectures we define a simple integral and study its properties; prove the Mean Value Theorem for Integrals and the Fundamental Theorem of Calculus.
 This gives us the tools to justify term-by-term differentiation of power series and deduce the elementary properties of the trigonometric functions.

-At the end of the course students will be familiar with the construction of an integral from fundamental principles including important theorems.
+Learning Outcomes At the end of the course students will be familiar with the construction of an integral from fundamental principles, including important theorems.
 They will know when it is possible to integrate or differentiate term-by-term and be able to apply this to, for example, trigonometric series.

-Step functions, their integral, basic properties.
+Synopsis Step functions, their integral, basic properties.
 The application of uniform continuity to approximate continuous functions above and below by step functions.
 The integral of a continuous function on a closed bounded interval.
 Elementary properties of the integral of a continuous function: positivity, linearity, subdivision of the interval.

 The Mean Value Theorem for Integrals.
-The Fundamental Theorem of Calculus; linearity of the integral, integration by parts and substitution.
+The Fundamental Theorem of Calculus; linearity of the integral, integration by parts and by substitution.